camunda-community-hub/camunda-7-community-helm/charts/camunda-bpm-platform/README.md

 ### Database

-One of the [supported databases](https://docs.camunda.org/manual/latest/introduction/supported-environments/#databases) could be used as a database for Camunda BPM Platform.
+One of the [supported databases](https://docs.camunda.org/manual/latest/introduction/supported-environments/#databases) could be used as a database for Camunda BPM Platform v7.

-The H2 database is used by default which works fine if you just want to test Camunda BPM Platform.
+The H2 database is used by default which works fine if you just want to test Camunda BPM Platform v7.
 But since the database is embedded, only 1 deployment replica could be used.

 For real-world workloads, an external database like PostgreSQL should be used.